TheArjunAgarwal/sem3-notes/agth.typ

   $Pi$ is unique stable allocation.
 ]
 #proof[
   #idea[Let $Pi'$ be another stable allocation.
-We can get this by inducting on the number of itterations.
-If $Pi, Pi'$ are same upto to $t$ itterations, it will be same in $t+1$.]
+We can get this by inducting on the number of iterations.
+If $Pi, Pi'$ are same upto to $t$ iterations, it will be same in $t+1$.]
 ]
-#definition(title: "Stratergyproof")[
+#definition(title: "Strategyproof")[
-  By Stratergyproofness, here we mean that no agent can get a better house in $Pi$ by submitting a false list.
+  By Strategyproofness, here we mean that no agent can get a better house in $Pi$ by submitting a false list.
 ]
 #thm[
-  The TTC algorithm is stratergyproof.
+  The TTC algorithm is strategyproofness.
 ]
 #proof[
   An agent can put a false preference, putting up a false outgoing edge but not a false incoming edge.
 Hence, they can't get anything better in an earlier round and thus, can't get better by lying.